benhylau/wrbt/README.md

     Verified: true
     ```

-8. Alice accepts the peering offer and the application adds `credentials` to **cjdroute.conf** of Alice's node.
+8. Alice accepts the peering offer and the application adds `credential` to **cjdroute.conf** of Alice's node.
 Her node starts connecting to Bob's node.

 9. Bob's node sees connections coming in from Alice's node `fc00:0000:0000:0000:0000:0000:0000:AAAA` and optionally pins it to the entry for Alice in `authorizedPasswords`, so that password becomes dedicated to her node only.